 Monthly Tech-Tip | No tracking!
 No ads! |

-When full of balls and glaze this Royal Doulton ball mix weighs about 80 lbs.
-If efforts to pour it out don't cause a hernia the slurry ends up spilling everywhere as the balls come out with it!
-Trying to stop the balls with my hand ends up spilling even more.
-The answer was to 3D print a spout and a ball retainer.
-The bar and screw that normally hold the lid on work well to hold this in place.
-For multiple batches of the same glaze, it can now be poured right from the rack, no need to carry it to our sink.
-And not a drop spills.
-In the upper right picture, I had to change the filament midway, from green to black.
-It was easy to draw this in Fusion 360.
-I first printed the ring and flange to be sure of a good fit into the rim.
-A rubber band stretched around the flange provides a very good seal with the jar.
+When full of balls and glaze, this Royal Doulton ball mill weighs about 80 lbs.
+If efforts to pour it out don't cause a hernia, the slurry ends up spilling everywhere as the balls come out with it!
+Trying to stop the balls with my hand ends up spilling more.
+The answer was to 3D print two pieces: A spout and a ball retainer (upper right).
+The bar and screw that normally hold the lid on work well to keep the spout in place.
+For multiple batches of the same glaze, the jar can now be poured right from our table-mounted rack.

 Glossary |